krishnak98/FootballBigData/README.md

 I then split the data into 2 parts, 99% for the batch layer, and 1% for mocking the speed layer streaming.
 I then moved these to hdfs
-I created 3 tables for managing data: kamathk_football_events - these have all the events from the batch layer csv data kamathk_events_player (managed by hive) - I group entries of kamathk_football_events by player name.
-I remove any entries that don't contain player name, or player name is empty/null kamathk_events_player_hbase - this is created in HBase, and contains the same columns as kamathk_events_player
+I created 3 tables for managing data: football_events - these have all the events from the batch layer csv data events_player (managed by hive) - I group entries of football_events by player name.
+I remove any entries that don't contain player name, or player name is empty/null events_player_hbase - this is created in HBase, and contains the same columns as events_player

 For creating these tables, I ran (in order)
 1. football_events.hql